-Recommendations and statements CoR LoE In patients with haemorraghic stroke and < 6h after symptom onset, a BP <140/90 mmHg is recommended to avoid haematoma expansion.
-II В In patients with haemorraghic stroke >6h after symptom onset, an SBP ≥220 mmHg may be carefully lowered with i.v. therapy to <180 mmHg.
+Recommendations and statements CoR LoE In patients with hemorraghic stroke and < 6h after symptom onset, a BP <140/90 mmHg can be considered to avoid hematoma expansion.
+II В In patients with hemorraghic stroke >6h after symptom onset, an SBP ≥220 mmHg may be carefully lowered with i.v. therapy to <180 mmHg.
 If SBP < 220 mmHg, slow and moderate BP reductions are preferable over intensive BP to <140/90 mmHg.
-II В In patients with acute ischemic stroke eligible for i.v. thrombolysis (IVT) or mechanical thrombectomy (MT), BP should be carefully lowered and maintained at <180/105 mmHg for at least the first 24 after intervention.
-II В In patients not eligible for IVT or MT with BP ≥220/120 mmHg, drug therapy may be considered based on clinical judgement, to reduce BP by 15% during the first 24 h after the stroke onset.
-II В In patients with acute ischemic stroke Routine BP lowering with antihypertensive therapy is not recommended.
-III A
+II В In patients with acute ischemic stroke eligible for i.v. thrombolysis (IVT) or mechanical thrombectomy (MT), BP can be carefully lowered and maintained at <180/105 mmHg for at least the first 24 after intervention. = В In patients not eligible for IVT or MT with BP ≥220/120 mmHg, drug therapy may be considered based on clinical judgement, to reduce BP by 15% during the first 24 h after the stroke onset. = В In patients with acute ischemic stroke, routine BP-lowering with antihypertensive therapy is not recommended. Ш A